PalisadoesFoundation/switchmap-ng/docs/docs/backend/Server.md

 def update_config()
 ```

-Update the config.yaml with new JSON data.
+Update the config.yaml with new JSON data from the request.

+**Arguments**:

+  None

+**Returns**:

+- `Response` - A Flask JSON response indicating success or failure.
+  Returns 400 if the JSON data is invalid, otherwise returns
+  a success message.

 <a id="api.routes.post"></a>